AJ-Wuu/CodeBlood/Java.md

 // instead of
 stream.forEach(s -> System.out.println(s));
 ```
+* Wildcard `?` vs Generic Type `T`
+  * general rule: use wildcard when possible to improve readibility
+  * only need a type variable when it is used to relate two or more parameters, or to relate a parameter type with the return type

 ## Name should not start with number characters (0~9), underscore \_ or dollar sign $
 ## Access Modifier